 Manju Sheth, MD

 Co-Chair of Saheli’s Annual Fundraiser.
-Manju is a physician associated with Lahey Hospital and Medical Center in Burlington, MA.
-She is also the director and producer at INE Media.
+Manju is a physician with Lahey Hospital and Medical Center in Burlington, MA.
+She is also the director and producer of INE Media.

 Neelam is the President & CEO Printing and Graphic Services.
 She is a business owner in printing and graphics services.
 She is also the President of the Billerica Adventure Series, a member of the Board of Directors at Billerica CARES, Billerica Partners for Education, Billerica Community Alliance and Billerica Lions Cub.
 She is also a member of the India Association of Greater Boston, IAFPE, ISW, United India, and the India Leadership Network.